 Dribbling into space

-Setup three cones in a triangle with lines of players waiting behind each cone.
-The player in the front of each line passes the ball over to the next line.
-As he completes the pass, he runs over to the back of the line in the opposite direction.
-Players often tend to stand after making a pass, so make sure to encourage your players to run immediately after making the pass.
+This drill requires one ball and six or more players.
+Setup three cones in a triangle with queues behind each cone.
+The player in the front of each queue passes the ball over to the next queue (Diag.
+1).
+As soon as he initiates the pass, the passer runs to the back of the opposite queue (Diag.
+2).
+The ball is played to the next queue (Diag.
+3) and the rotation is repeated (Diag.
+4).
+Players often tend to wait after making a pass, so encourage them to run as soon as they release the ball.

 Man in the middle

-Five attackers arranged in a circle, must keep the ball away from two defenders inside the circle.
+Five attackers arranged in a circle, must keep the ball away from two defenders inside the same circle.
 If an attacker gives up the ball or kicks it out of bounds he becomes a defender.
-The defender who caused him to lose possession takes his role.
+The defender who forced him to lose possession takes his role.

-Four defenders and a goalkeeper are challenged by three attackers.
-The attackers start with the ball and are trying to score on the keeper in the big goal.
-The defenders on the other hand are trying to regain possession and finish in either one of the two smaller goals by the sidelines.
+This drill requires at least seven field players plus a goalkeeper.
+It could work with more players, especially if they are young.
+The drill is performed on half of a regulation pitch with two additional goals near each sideline.
+Play begins with the attackers in possession of the ball, trying to score on the keeper in the big goal.
+The defenders on the other hand are trying to regain possession and score in either one of the two smaller goals.
 The goalkeeper works in conjunction with the defense.
-If he catches the ball, he must quickly initiate a counter attack towards one of the smaller goals.
+If he catches the ball, he must quickly initiate a counter attack directed to one of the smaller goals.